CT-Dylan/NaLyser/README.md

 -----------------------------
-1. How to install the software ?
+1. How to install the software?

 -----------------------------
-2. How to select the data files located in a given folder ?
+2. How to select the data files located in a given folder?
 [![NL How to select files](https://img.youtube.com/vi/IkyiP1m_GEY/maxresdefault.jpg)](https://www.youtube.com/embed/IkyiP1m_GEY) </br>

 Note: Data files in subfolders are, in principle, also detected.